 - Marinate the chicken for at least one hour before proceeding to the next step.

 The ginger juice will add an Asian flavor to the chicken, making it stand out from other western honey garlic chicken recipes.
 To prepare the ginger juice, grate the young ginger with the vegetable grater, put it in a cloth bag, and squeeze out the juice.
-It is not advisable to use chopped ginger to marinate as the flavor does not penetrate the meat effectively.
+Using chopped ginger to marinate is not advisable as the flavor does not penetrate the meat effectively.

 2. Deep-fry the chicken twice for a crispy result